brugobi/warehouse-tracker-backend/README.md

 ## Wharehouse Tracker API Project

 This is a warehouse tracker RESTFUL API built with Ruby on Rails.
-It uses JWT to implement Authentication & Authorization.
 This project is part of my Full Stack web application that can help users to keep track to keep track the quantity of material stored.

 ### Live Link